IAB Frameworks

 If you plan to rely on IAB signals for enforcing user consent instead of directly regulating data collection by blocking tracking data flows or cookies, then it's important that you verify vendors are members of the relevant framework and that they honor user preferences in a way that satisfies your requirements.

 Configuration of these frameworks is gated by a toggle in Developer Settings.
 If you want to start communicating these signals to ad vendors, you need to first go enable the toggle and then configure the individual frameworks.
+For each of the individual IAB framework signals you want to support (e.g. TCF, GPP), you will need to copy the stub code corresponding to that signal to the top of your page's head tag.
+These stubs need to be registered before any tracking scripts that would use their respective IAB signal are instantiated.

 The toggle which enables IAB Frameworks